 Andrew Reed is another nano-influencer nearing 3,000 followers, collaborating with Hype City Vapors.
 He features a short, personalized caption with an ‘advertisement’ disclosure at the end.
 He does fall short of FDA regulations, however, by failing to disclose the health concerns of the endorsed product.

 Elissa Lynn is an ambassador for Artist Liquids Laboratories.
 Her post is excellent from a pure social media marketing standpoint, with an artful image, great caption, good tag use, and a compelling call-to-action.
-From a compliance standpoint, it fails to explicitly disclose that it’s sponsored and does not abide by FDA guidelines.
+From a compliance standpoint, it does not abide by FDA guidelines.

 This New Jersey-based micro-influencer maintains endorsements from several brands; this post featuring an Artist Liquid Lab product.
-The post doesn’t acknowledge the partnership and fails FTC regulations in that regard, while also lacking FDA compliance.
+If sponsored, the post doesn’t acknowledge the partnership, while also lacking FDA compliance.